 Accountable Managers Executives, Heads of Safety, Quality and Compliance, Safety and Quality Managers, E, OH&S specialists, experienced aviation safety professionals, Civil Aviation Authorities Heads, and Inspectors.

-Having completed an official SMS training course and/or have already implemented an SMS within their organisation or have developed guidance material for implementation.
+Note: participants should have completed an official SMS training course and/or have already implemented an SMS within their organisation or have developed guidance material for implementation.

 Participants are kindly requested to bring a laptop to the course to access course material which will only be provided in electronic format.